eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 # GUI-settings Files

 All the settings configured in the *View Settings* dialog can be saved to a file and re-used for a new simulation.
 We refer to such files as gui-settings files.
-Such a file can also include information about breakpoints, screenshots, simulation delay and background images.
+Such a file can also include information about breakpoints, tls trackers, screenshots, simulation delay and background images.
 The easiest way to obtain a gui-settings file is via the *View Settings*-Dialog
 ![icon_colorwheel.png](images/icon_colorwheel.png
 "Open viewsettings editor").
 Simply modify the settings and